ZeligSim/Zelig/README.md

       <img src="assets/zelig_profile.png" width="220" alt="profile picture">
 </p>

-**Zelig** is a (WIP) blockchain simulator designed with the main goals of customizability and extensibility to streamline research on blockchain-based systems, and provide a useful tool for blockchain education.
+**Zelig** is a (work-in-progress) blockchain simulator designed with the main goals of customizability and extensibility to streamline research on blockchain-based systems, and provide a useful tool for blockchain education.

 ~~**Reference Documentation** : [https://zeligsim.github.io](https://zeligsim.github.io)~~ (will be updated soon)